tiziseee/SpotiTUI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux-lightgrey)](#)

 Control your Spotify playback from the terminal.
-Browse playlists, search tracks, manage your library, and control playback — all without leaving your shell.
+Browse playlists, search tracks, manage your library, and control playback without leaving your shell.
+The app is mostly coded with AI, expect some issues here and there.
+Listing playlists not created by you won't work because of Spotify API limitaions.
+Press "Enter" a couple times the first time you play a song, this is also a Spotify API issue.

 </div>